 - 1. Temporary conductors and electrical equipment to provide power for utilization equipment, shall be installed in accordance with the NEC article 305.
 All temporary wiring materials and methods shall comply with the standard sheets.
-All power outlets for portable electrical equipment, power tools, ice machines, ice storage bins and refrigerators located outdoors at grade, supplied from a utility power source, shall be provided with a ground fault circuit interrupter. - 2.
+All power outlets for portable electrical equipment, power tools, ice machines, ice storage bins and refrigerators located out doors at grade, supplied from a utility power source, shall be provided with a ground fault circuit interrupter. - 2.
 Residual current protective devices (GFCI) may be any one of the following: molded cord and plug set, receptacle, or circuit breaker type. - 3.
 Where wire nuts are approved for temporary wiring, they shall be of the self-sealing type. - 4.
-All conductor splices must be contained within a listed enclosure, ground box or the splices will be more than ten feet above grade vertically and more than five feet horizontally from any metal structure.
-Where temporary conductors are installed in any area that is likely to be subjected to vehicle traffic, or mobile construction equipment, the vertical clearance to ground shall be at least 18 feet when measured at the lowest point.
-Where power conductors are to be supported by a span wire, the span wire shall be properly grounded. - 5.
-Existing conduit containing service conductors uncovered during the construction process shall be repaired in a timely manner in accordance with the NEC.
-Existing non-metallic conduit exposed during construction shall not be left exposed above grade, or with less than eighteen inches of cover, without protective methods approved by the Engineer.
+All conductor splices must be contained within a listed enclosure, ground box or be more than ten feet above grade vertically and more than five feet horizontally from any metal structure.
+Where temporary conductors are installed in any area that is likely to be subjected to vehicle traffic, or mobile construction equipment, the vertical clearance to ground shall be a least 18 feet when measured at the lowest point.
+Where power conductors are to be supported by a span wire, the span wire shall be properly grounded.